Rock-Candy-Tea/RSSHUB-PAGE/post/社交媒体/Gab - 熱門/Apparently Trump is developing his own social media platform In before it outlaws "racism and anti-Semitism" and just becomes a pro-Trump version of .md

 ---
-title: Apparently Trump is developing his own social media platform.
-In before it outlaws "racism and anti-Semitism" and just becomes a pro-Trump version of ...
+title: 'Apparently Trump is developing his own social media platform.
+In before it outlaws "racism and anti-Semitism" and just becomes a pro-Trump version of ...'
 categories:
     - 社交媒体
     - Gab - 熱門